MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 ## Use filter search for single and multiple selection filters

 In single and multiple selection filters, type the value that you want.
-The filter search will present all the recently retrieved values that match the search term.
+The filter search will present only the recently retrieved values that match the search term.

 > [!NOTE]
 > Filter search is only available when you have a few applicable recently retrieved values.